Nam-Duong427/CTF/reverse engineering/WinAntiDbg0x200/solution.md

   return 0;
 }
 ```
-We can immediately see which lines of code is important to bypass the debugger.
+We can immediately see which lines of code is important to bypass the AntiDebugger.
 ```C
   if ((uVar5 & 0xff) == 0) {
     FUN_00401910("### To start the challenge, you\'ll need to first launch this program using a debugger!\n"